 Chats on hangout have a clear, easy to use interface.
-You can create chats of up to 100 other users and there are read receipts which show who has read your message and who hasn’t.
+You can create chats of up to 100 other users and there are read receipts that show who has read your message and who hasn’t.
 It’s great if you want to collaborate and form group decisions.
-The chat is also a great option for sending a direct message for one other person – its quick and easy and many would consider it a less formal, less intense alternative to an email.
+The chat is also a great option for sending a direct message for one other person – it's quick and easy and many would consider it a less formal, less intense alternative to an email.

 Hangouts can show you the status of other users, including what device they are using at that moment.
 This is great as it means you can be sure you’re not going to annoy someone by disturbing them in the middle of a phone call.
 Though of course, if you don’t want people to see what you’re doing, it’s also possible to turn status sharing off!

 Arguably the most impressive thing about Hangouts is the video conferencing function.
 This feature makes it a must-have for any company which has workers in different locations with whom they need to discuss and deliberate.
 Often with video conferencing, there are problems with people talking over one another and needing high amounts of bandwidth for a call with multiple people.

 Hangouts detects who’s talking at any one time and switches the video feed to that person.
 Everyone listening then gets transferred down to the thumbnail position until someone new begins to talk.
 The result from this is a high-quality feed with low drop-out rates.
 Honestly, in the business world of today, you can’t afford to downgrade your video conferencing software if it’s something you regularly use – nothing is going to annoy both employees and clients alike more than constant buffering and having to keep repeating what they say!
 For the free service, you can create a conference of up to 10 people, and if you buy the full package you can create one of up to 25.
 During a meeting, you and your colleagues can even draw or write on a picture or blank canvas in real-time.